ivotron/popper2-paper/paper.md

 A summary of the training duration and accuracy obtained by running the workflow in three different computing environment is shown in Figure @Fig:casestudies.
 It can be seen from the graph how the portability of Popper workflows drastically reduces software development and debugging time by enabling developers and researchers to quickly iterate and test in different computing environments.

-The adjustments that users need to make to reproduce workflows on Kubernetes and SLURM is described below.
+The adjustments that users need to make to reproduce workflows on Kubernetes and Slurm is described below.

 1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown below.
 Users can control the size of the persistent volume, the namespace to use, image registry options, etc. among many others.